Tropicalbunny/FLASK/README.md

 - the accordions start closed, but the header wuld indicate they are open, with the off purple and arrow in wrong direction
 - the gameboard briefly refreshes after each button press. it is not seamless. this is because i had to put a delay on the page, the delay is used to give the guess time to be sent through the app before the page is rendered. i did not find another way to do this.
 - the font i have used refuses to be bold, this has caused some discomfort as i would of liked to make the nav items bold so they could be read easier.
-- if more than one person is using the website game at any given time, they seem to cross over and wreak havok on eachother. i used Global variables, which i didnt think would cause the issue, seeing as i already use session i decided to incoperate that to avoid the issue. luckily this was not too difficult as i used "global" every time i used the variable, so i checked where i used it and updated all accordingly. with help from Microsofts co-pilot.

 ### fixed Bugs
 - the "word was" at the end of the game was not pulling the word through, i forgot to remove the place holder prom the variable.